racheliurui/markdown/Trending/AWS2019/BestPractice_selectDataLayer.md

 * I want the data to be immutable, can be tracked back, can be Cryptographically Verifiable
 * Blockchain is hard to maintain
+* Amazon QUantum Ledger Database: Immutable, Cryptographically verifiable, High scalable, Easy to use

+## Time Series Data -- AWS Timestream

+What kind of data is tiem series data,
+* weather ; IoT ; DevOps data
+* Time-series data will only have x axis as time , y can be changed in-flight and be flexible
+* Change to data from hot->warm->cold storage
+* millions of inserts (10M/sercond); serverless ; Trillions of daily events

 # Reference

-> Databases on AWS: The Right Tool for the Right Job
+> Databases on AWS: The Right Tool for the Right Job ( good PRZ)
 > https://youtu.be/-pb-DkD6cWg